edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Replace ``<your-dsn>`` with the value you copied earlier.

-We're going to be using the EdgeDB HTTP client a bit later to connect to our database, but it requires a trusted TLS/SSL certificate.
+We're going to be using the Gel HTTP client a bit later to connect to our database, but it requires a trusted TLS/SSL certificate.
 Local development instances use self signed certificates, and using HTTPS with these certificates will result in an error.
 To work around this error, we allow the client to